thatblindgeye/ConditionTracker/README.md

 This will reset the ConditionTracker state to the default state for the currently installed version. **Running this command will overwrite any customizations made to the ConditionTracker state, and the reset cannot be undone**.

-When this command is called a message will be whispered to the GM, which will include buttons to either confirm or cancel the rest.
+When this command is called a message will be whispered to the GM, which will include buttons to either confirm or cancel the reset.

 ### Markers (All)